-Metal inserts, such as invar or molybdenum, can also be used to restrict in plane thermal expansion under large leadless components, such as LCC and AAD.
-Metal inserts are considered as heat sinks and are covered by this clause.
+Metal inserts, such as invar or molybdenum, can also be used to restrict in plane thermal expansion, for instance under large leadless components, such as LCC and AAD.

+Non-metallic inserts, such as AlN ceramic, can be used to restrict in plane thermal expansion.

-Heat sinks can affect the solderability of the PCB as they increase the thermal mass.
+Heat sinks and inserts can affect the solderability of the PCB as they increase the thermal mass.

+Inserts are considered as heat sinks and are covered by this clause.

 General requirements